ironcodev/locustjs-compare/README.md

 console.log(EqualityComparer.Object.TightShape.equals(a, b)) // false
 ```

-If an object includes nested objects or arrays, `ObjectEqualityComparer` uses itself and an internal `ArrayEqualityComparer` instance recursively to compare the arguments.
+If an object includes nested objects or arrays, `ObjectEqualityComparer` uses itself and an internal `ArrayEqualityComparer` and `IterableEqualityComparer` instances recursively to compare the arguments.

 ## FunctionEqualityComparer
 This class is used to check equality of functions.